i0brendan0/pokeemerald/README.md

 * Gave a use for Cacophony.
 It does 50% more damage with sound moves and takes 25% less damage from sound moves.
 (Currently Whismur family only)
 * Added the Fairy type and Fairy boost item.
 (Partially done)
 * Some Pokémon will have new types to them.
 (List is long and may not be final)
+* Volt Tackle is now an egg move for Pichu.
+(Can still be obtained by Light Ball)

 ### Not Done Yet